About

 VICE-PRESIDENT

-Ever since I first touched the piano keys at four years old, music has been an integral part of my life.
+I’ve been playing piano since I was four years old, and music has always been an integral part of my life.
 Over the years, I’ve come to appreciate its ability to inspire, heal, and connect people.
-To me, playing piano isn’t just about mastering notes—it’s about creating emotions, telling stories, and bringing a sense of joy and presence to those who listen.
+To me, playing piano is about creating emotions, telling stories, and bringing a sense of joy and presence to those who listen.

 -